-After more than a year of social distancing during the COVID-19 pandemic, many of us are craving to turn up the heat this summer (and maybe burn up a few dance floors) with family, friends, exercise and activity.
+After more than 2 years of social distancing during the COVID-19 pandemic, many of us are craving to turn up the heat this summer (and maybe burn up a few dance floors) with family, friends, exercise and activity.
 Luckily, many places have made it easier to still enjoy these activities while keeping the risk of contracting COVID-19 low.

 Just ask professional dancer Sarah Robichaud.
 In , Sarah founded Dancing with Parkinson’s (DWP) to enrich the lives of people living with Parkinson’s – including family, friends, and caregivers – through dance.
-DWP held free in-person dance classes every day but these ended in to help stop the spread of COVID-19.
-Still, Sarah found a way to make things work, and immediately moved these classes online in March 2020 to help participants stay connected and active while isolating.
-Now, more than 1,500 people in the Parkinson’s community are enjoying her dance classes online, 7 days a week at 11am EST.
+Prior to the pandemic, DWP held free in-person dance classes every day but Sarah found a way to make things work, and immediately moved these classes online in March 2020 to help participants stay connected and active while isolating.
+Now, more than 3,000 people in the Parkinson’s community are enjoying her dance classes online, 7 days a week at 11am EST.

 Socially distanced or not, dance is still something Parkinson Canada encourages as a way to live well and manage symptoms related to Parkinson’s.
 Here are five reasons why you should consider adding dance to your daily routine during the pandemic.